google/jsonapi/README.md

 ```

 Polymorphic relations can be represented exactly as relations, except that
-an intermediate type is needed within your model struct that will be populated
+an intermediate type is needed within your model struct that provides a choice
-with exactly one value among all the fields in that struct.
+for the actual value to be populated within.

 Example: